zeux/qgrep/readme.txt

 (although not all options make sense for file searches); in addition, you can select a search style using the following options

-    fn - search in file names using a regular expression (unless l flag is used) fp - search in file paths using a regular expression (unless l flag is used) fs - search in file names/paths using a space-delimited literal query (*)
+    fp - search in file paths using a regular expression (unless l flag is used) This option is the default.

+    fn - search in file names using a regular expression (unless l flag is used)

-Note that fs option is the default one.
-The query is a space-delimited lists of literal components; if a component contains a slash, it is used to filter files by path; otherwise it is used to filter files by name.
+    fs - search in file names/paths using a space-delimited literal query The query is a space-delimited lists of literal components; if a component contains a slash, it is used to filter files by path; otherwise it is used to filter files by name.
 For example:

             render/ manager.c

-Gets all files that contain render/ in their path and manager.c in their name, i.e.
+         matches with:

             D:\MyGame\Source/render/lightmanager.cpp
             D:\MyGame\Source/render/manager.c

+    ft - search in file paths using a Command-T like fuzzy matching with ranking.
+         All letters from a query have to exist in the file path in the same order, and the distance between letters in the match determines the score.
+For
+         example:

+            src/r/lmanager

+         matches with:

+            D:\MyGame\Source/render/lightmanager.cpp
+            D:\MyGame\Source/network/lobby/manager.cpp

 7. Feedback